jdblischak/r-project-workflows/README.md

 This is a non-exhaustive list of R code that assists with the workflow of R projects.
 Some are R packages, others are Git repositories meant to be used as templates, and some are guides.
-Here "workflow" is broadly defined, and incldues one or more of the following: file organization, dependency management (e.g. like GNU Make), or report generation.
+Here "workflow" is broadly defined, and includes one or more of the following: file organization, dependency management (e.g. like GNU Make), or report generation.